ranjithRW/vsextension-flow-chart/README.md

 - 📊 **Interactive Diagrams**: View flowcharts directly in VS Code using WebView
 - 🚀 **Quick Access**: Generate flowcharts with a single command
 - 🔄 **Multi-language Support**: Works with JavaScript, TypeScript, Python, and any text-based code
+- 📁 **Folder Support**: Generate flowcharts for entire folders, showing all files and their relationships

 ## Installation